CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #		Changed Get-RASVDIHostStatus -Name $VDIPool.Name to Get-RASVDIHostPoolStatus -Name $VDIPool.Name -SiteId $Site.Id
 #		Fixed bug in processing the variable $AppPackagesAssigned.ApplicationPackagesAssigned with the help of Guy Leech
 #		For RDS Hosts details, rename "Agent settings" to "Settings, and move to after Desktop access
+#		In Optimization, for Windows Services,
+#			Add a call to Get-Service to get the Display Name
+#				The Display Name is retrieved from the computer running the script.
+#				That means a Server OS will not find a service named "Fax"
+#			Make the code consistent with all three output formats
 #		Only output optimization data if optimization is enabled
 #
 #	In Function OutputSAMLSetting, handle multiple SAML items